-- Aphids: These tiny bugs congregate on the underside of leaves in large numbers and leave a sticky secretion called honeydew that attracts ants.
+- Aphids: These tiny bugs congregate on the underside of leaves in large numbers and leave a sticky excrement called honeydew that attracts ants.
 Aphids suck the juices from the leaves, so they have to go.
 You can often dislodge them from leaves with a spray of water, or you can kill them with insecticidal soap.
-Introducing predators, such as ladybugs, is an effective long-term solution.
+Attracting predators, such as ladybugs, is an effective long-term solution.

-- Mealybugs: These bugs are tiny, and they also secrete honeydew.
+- Mealybugs: These bugs are tiny, and they also excrete honeydew.
 They are very similar to aphids, and you handle them the same way.
-Spray water or insecticidal soap and introduce predators.
+Spray water or insecticidal soap and encourage predators.

 - Japanese beetles: About 1/2 inch in length with green heads and bronze bodies, Japanese beetles can skeletonize leaves and flowers alike.
 They are big enough to see and pick off, so you can send them to a watery grave in a bucket of soapy water.
 The best time of day to catch them is early in the morning before the dew evaporates.

 - Slugs: Active mostly at night, slugs eat huge holes in the leaves, but they do leave a slimy trail, so they're fairly easy to track down, or you can use the beer trap method.
 Fill a container that has steep sides with beer and bury it in the ground near the places slugs are active.
-In the morning, you'll probably have caught several that you can feed to the birds.
+In the morning, you'll probably have caught several.

 Common Diseases for Foxglove